-- Our Mathematics curriculum prepares all of our children, including our SEND and disadvantaged pupils, for life after primary school.
+Our Mathematics curriculum prepares all children at Mersham, including our SEND and disadvantaged pupils, for life after Primary School.

-- We teach pupils to make connections between areas of mathematics and, where possible, allow them to make connections to real-life contexts so that their learning has meaning and a purpose.
+Our yearly curriculum is bespoke to each cohort and continually identifies known gaps in knowledge and skills.
+Practitioners use quality first teaching methods and accurate in-class, formative assessment to identify and support gaps in children’s learning and planning evolves throughout the year as a result of this.
+We teach pupils to make connections between areas of Mathematics and, where possible, allow them to make connections to real-life contexts so that their learning has meaning and purpose.

 How is Mathematics taught?